-DO NOT touch output terminals during operation.
-Contact with output terminals during operation can cause electrocution, electrical shock or burn.
+■ NEVER touch the output terminals during operation.
+Contact with the output terminals during operation can cause electrocution, electrical shock, or burn.

-The electrical voltage required to operate the generator can cause severe injury or even death through physical contact with live circuits.
-Turn generator and all circuit breakers OFF before performing maintenance on the generator or making contact with output terminals.

-- NEVER insert any objects into the output receptacles during operation.
+- The electrical voltage required to operate the generator can cause severe injury or even death through physical contact with live circuits.
+Turn the generator and all circuit breakers OFF before performing maintenance on the generator or making contact with the output terminals. - NEVER insert any objects into the output receptacles during operation.
 This is extremely dangerous.
-The possibility exists of electrical shock, electrocution or death. - Backfeed to a utility system can cause electrocution and/or property damage.
+The possibility exists of electrical shock, electrocution or death.

+Backfeed to a utility system can cause electrocution and/or property damage.
 NEVER connect the generator to a building's electrical system without a transfer switch or other approved device.
-All installations should be performed by a licensed electrician in accordance with all applicable laws and electrical codes.
+All installations should be performed by a licensed electrician performed by a licensed electrician in accordance with all applicable laws and electrical codes.
 Failure to do so could result in electrical shock or burn, causing serious injury or even death.